ServSafe Proctor

 The National Restaurant Association and other food and alcohol safety professionals provide assistance to ServSafe instructors and proctors, as well as up-to-date, user-friendly resources.

 So what is a ServSafe Proctor?
-Read this article to have a clear understanding of ServSafe Proctor and some questions about it.
+Read this article on Servsafe-Prep to have a clear understanding of ServSafe Proctor and some questions about it.

 What Is a ServSafe Proctor?